 Working closely with communities and catchment liaison committees means that issues of concern are identified, and sustainable solutions are agreed and actioned.

-Our river engineering staff currently maintain an extensive range of river management, erosion control, flood control and land drainage works in seven major river catchments and ten special land drainage districts.
+Our river engineering team currently maintain an extensive range of river management, erosion control, flood control and land drainage works in seven major river catchments and ten special land drainage districts.

 For many of the smaller streams, this may simply involve maintaining a clear channel, and managing vegetation along the river banks.
 For larger rivers, works also may involve constructing and maintaining flood banks, river training structures, flood gutters, bed load management and gravel extraction.

-The annual programme of works is determined by River Engineering staff in conjunction with river rating district liaison committees.
+The annual programme of works is determined by council, river engineering staff in conjunction with river liaison committees.
 These committees assist Council in representing the needs of the people within each rating district.
-People within each rating district pay for the work through a targeted rate, and the remaining amount is funded from the general rate to reflect the wider benefits to the community at large.
+Read more about these groups here.
+Residents within each rating district pay for the work through a targeted rate, and the remaining amount is funded from the general rate to reflect the wider benefits to the community at large.

 Maintaining our drains